unisonweb/unison/unison-src/transcripts/diff.md

         1. foo#0ja1qfpej6 : Nat  -- and the hash indicates that it has become conflicted?

+- [ ] Do we want to surface new edit conflicts in patches?
 - [ ] incorrectly calculated bracket alignment on hashqualified "Name changes"  (delete.output.md)

     Original                               Changes